 The nearest Metro station is Westlake/MacArthur Park station on the B and D lines.
 If using public transit, this link can help you plan your trip.

 BE PREPARED: This is a walking hour lasting 2 1/2 to 3 hours, over level ground moving at a casual pace.
-Wear comfortable walking shoes, sunscreen, a hat and a medical-grade mask.
+Wear comfortable walking shoes, sunscreen and a hat.
 Bring your smartphone so you can view the tour slide show.
 We will have a cooler with cold water, and you’re encouraged to bring a full water bottle.
 A restroom will be available at the start and end of the tour.
 If you need more information about what to expect, please email us.

 Emailing is the best way to communicate with us, but after 8am on tour day you can call or text Richard on his mobile phone, 213-915-8687.